On conditional distortion risk measures under uncertainty: Appendix

+Keep (\ref{add5003}) and (\ref{add5004}) in mind.
 Since $h_Z$ is concave, by Example 2.1 of Denneberg (1994) or Proposition 4.75 of F\"{o}llmer and Schied (2016), we know that $h_Z \circ P_Z$ is a monotone, normalized and submodular set function on $\sB(\mathbb{R})$.
 Applying Theorem 4.94 of F\"{o}llmer and Schied (2016) to $h_Z \circ P_Z$ implies that

 where $ \sQ_1 := \{Q_1 \in \sM_{1,f}(\mathbb{R}, \sB(\mathbb{R})) : Q_1(B) \leq h_Z \circ P_Z(B)\ \mbox{for\ all}\ B \in \sB(\mathbb{R})\},$ and the supremum taken over $\sQ_1$ can be attained at some $Q_{1, X} \in \sQ_1,$ that is,